Are you wondering what a brindle pitbull is?

 They are not ready to share this attention with any other canine.

-This makes them susceptible to jealousy.
-Thus, because of this trait, it is hastily believed that they are not good in the midst of animals.
+This makes them susceptible to jealousy, especially when another dog is in the household.
+Thus, because of this trait, it is hastily believed that they are not good among animals.

 They have zero tolerance for disloyalty which is displayed by their reactions.
-It is important they are taught how to socialize from a pup for them to be good among their pack.
+They must be taught how to socialize from a pup for them to be good among their pack.

 However, they will ensure safety in the homes.
-Although, they are not none to bark excessively, they will still monitor the home against intruders especially when it pertains to children safety.
+Although they are not one to bark excessively, they will still monitor the home against intruders especially when it pertains to children’s safety.

 Their energy levels are high.
 It is a dominant makeup they possess.
 Their muscular bodies are suited for rigorous plays/exercises.
 On a regular, this breed can exercise over an hour daily.

-Its important that their careers have enough time to accommodate this part of them not to frustrate them.
-A large play ground and toys will do them good and help them live a dream life.
+Their careers must have enough time to accommodate this part of them not to frustrate them, as affectionate dogs like Pitbulls thrive on companionship.
+A large playground and toys will do them good and help them live a dream life.

-Some carers have a suffered a fatal fate from their Pitties because they do not understand them or have failed to meet up with their needs.
-Many times they have been treated badly and cruel.
+Some carers have suffered a fatal fate from their Pitties because they do not understand them or have failed to meet their needs.
+Many times they have been treated badly and cruelly.

 Some people still abuse them even after the law is against treating them badly.
 It is such experiences and treatment from insensitive or uninformed owners that the Brindle Pitbull capitalizes on to go wild.